woodyp/woodyp.info/README.md

-# myInfoSite
+# My Info Site
-This is the html from my woodyp.info site
+This is a simple html project for me to have a place to direct people to for my life online.
+No much to see here you can see the site at [woodyp.info](http://woodyp.info)